 - supply chain management;

-An HND in one of the above subject areas can also be useful.
+A HND in one of the above subjects can also be useful.

 Only a very small number of first degree and HND courses are devoted specifically to logistics and transport.
 However, a range of other subjects, such as business studies and economics, often incorporate modules relating to various aspects of supply-chain management.

 A postgraduate qualification is not required for entry but it can be useful for career progression, especially for reaching management positions.
-Relevant Masters are available in subjects such as logistics and supply chain management and a qualification such as this may help you to enter at a higher level.
-Search for postgraduates courses in logistics and supply chain management.
+Relevant Masters are available in subjects such as logistics and supply chain management, and a qualification such as this may help you to enter at a higher level.
+Search for postgraduate courses in logistics and supply chain management.

-You may benefit from joining relevant professional bodies to keep up to date with news in the industry and to make useful contacts.
+You may benefit from joining relevant professional bodies as these can help you to keep up to date with news in the industry and to make useful contacts.
 Student membership is available with The Chartered Institute of Logistics and Transport (CILT) UK, which provides access to useful resources and allows you to work up the membership grades once you are in employment.